searls/jasmine-maven-plugin/README.markdown

 As seen above, production JavaScript is placed in `src/main/javascript`, while test specs are each in `src/test/javascript`.
 The plugin does support nested directories and will maintain your directory structure as it processes the source directories.

 ### Goals
-At the moment, the plugin is only tested to work if all of its goals are configured to be executed.

 ####jasmine:resources
 This goal binds to the process-resources phase and copies the `src/main/javascript` directory into `target/jasmine/src`.
 It can be changed by configuring a parameter named `jsSrcDir` in the plugin execution section of the POM.